peterhoward42/swim/docs/design.md

 - Simple, single-line string
 - No rotation.
 Horizontal only.
-- All strings have the same font height - defined at model scope, using model coordinate system units (not point size or similar)
+- All strings have the same font height - defined at model scope, using model length units (not point-size or similar)
 - Position defined with origin point and a horizontal and vertical justification `{left, right, centre, top, bottom}`.
-- No concept of typeface; renderers an choose, but must respect font height
+- No concept of typeface; renderers can choose, but must respect font height

 ### Arrow Heads